jmillxyz/word-count/README.md

 ## Usage

-Indexer accepts one or more files as input, and returns a dictionary with the top ten words with their frequencies.
+Indexer accepts one or more paths to files as input, and returns a dictionary containing the top ten words with their frequencies.

 ```
-$ python -m indexer FILE ...
+$ python -m indexer FILE FILE2 ...
 ```

 For example, to see most common words in _Alice in Wonderland_: